vemonet 5 months ago

 With the 14b distilled models, I found multiple math-related prompts where it gives the right answers almost immediately but then wastes 10 minutes making self-verification mistakes (e.g. "Write Python3 code that computes the modular inverse of a mod 2^32")

-KaoruAoiShiho a day ago
+KaoruAoiShiho 5 months ago

 How's the pricing as compared to official API or openrouter providers?

-bko a day ago
+bko 5 months ago

 This is exciting.